-If the cancer spreads to another part of your body, it is called metastatic, advanced or secondary cancer.
+If the cancer spreads to another part of your body, for example the liver, lungs or bones, it is called metastatic, advanced or secondary cancer.
 Your cancer may be in more than one part of your body when it is first diagnosed.
 If your cancer has spread it can still be treated.
 Treatment is usually to try to control the cancer rather than to cure it.
+You may also have treatment to improve any symptoms you have.

 There are a range of treatment options for metastatic bladder cancer and new treatments are being developed all the time.

 Often metastatic cancer is treated with chemotherapy or other cancer drugs.
-There may also be treatments that you can have as part of a clinical trial (see page 78).
+There may also be treatments that you can have as part of a clinical trial (see page 39).